Wizzarre/WizarreGame/README.md

 1. **Download the Game:**
    - Click the **Release** tab on the right or scroll down to the game file section.
-   - Download the ZIP file containing the Wizarre game.
+   - Download the installer ZIP file containing the Wizarre game.

 2. **Install the Game:**
    - After downloading, unzip the file to a location on your PC.